HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/seqfishplus_probe_designer.rst

 The pipeline has four major steps:

-1) probe generation,
+1) probe generation (dark blue),

-2) probe filtering by sequence property and binding specificity,
+2) probe filtering by sequence property and binding specificity (light blue),

-3) probe set selection for each gene, and
+3) probe set selection for each gene (green), and

-4) final probe sequence generation.
+4) final probe sequence generation (yellow).

 For the probe generation step, the user has to provide a FASTA file with genomic sequences which is used as reference for the generation of probe sequences.
 The probe sequences are generated using the ``OligoSequenceGenerator``.